Atlantic Division Weekly: Maple Leafs heat up

 Florida Panthers (10-2-2)

-So, the bad news is Joe Thronton is still out with an undisclosed injury (maybe it’s a broken heart because he misses Sharks fans so much?
+So, the bad news is Joe Thornton is still out with an undisclosed injury (maybe it’s a broken heart because he misses Sharks fans so much?
 That’s our best guess).
-However, the good news is his team is still topping the division, meaning our good friend could very well be in the running for a Cup this summer.
+However, the good news is that his team is still topping the division, meaning our good friend could very well be in the running for a Cup this summer.
 Florida began their week on Saturday, beating the once undefeated Carolina Hurricanes 5-2.

 The rest of the week went a bit downhill for the Panthers.
 They lost 4-3 to the New York Rangers, 7-3 to the New Jersey Devils and 3-2 in a shootout against the Pittsburgh Penguins.
 I’m not saying things went downhill for the team with Thornton’s injury, but I’m also not not saying that.